Adopting a simple lifestyle should be simple? Right?

 Too often multitasking is seen as a skill to which we should all aspire but in truth, the more you’re multitasking, the less focused you are.
 I don’t know about you, but when I’m multitasking too much or too often, the outcomes suffer.

-When your friends and family are the centre of your focus, rather than just another thing you’re trying to accomplish today, they’ll value the change.
+When your friends and family are the center of your focus, rather than just another thing you’re trying to accomplish today, they’ll value the change.

 Living a simple lifestyle